ShannaBadhesha/Final_project/README.md

 The original dataset included over 500 samples.
 I narrowed it down to 40 samples for the analysis.
 Since there were no filters avaliable, I chose 20 samples for each group at random to speed up the process of the analysis.

 ## Conclusions
+Most of the samples in the radiation and non-radiation treatment groups were similar based on the clustering shown on the PCA plot.
+The heatmap does show higher expression of genes in radiation treatment samples as expected.
+For a proper analysis, I would need to run all 585 samples to compare the groups.

 ## Citation
   Love, M.I., Huber, W., Anders, S. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2 Genome Biology 15(12):550 (2014)